 |

-Grand Rock Greenbridge Hardy Industrial Technologies Henkel Consumer Adhesives, Inc./OSI Hose Master LLC HZW Environmental Consultants, LLC Inova Staffing Services Kerr Lakeside, Inc. Kline Rostocil Construction Corp.
-Lake County Council on Aging Lake County Dept. of Utilities Lake County Emergency Management Lake County Nursery Lake Metroparks Lakeland Community College Retired Laketran Lantern of Madison Lassiter and Son, LLC Leroy Township Levin Furniture Libra Industries Lincoln Electric Lintern Corporation Lubrizol Corporation Lubrizol Corporation MatPlus McNeil Industries McPhillips Plumbing & HVAC Co.
+Fusion, Inc. Grand Rock Greenbridge Hardy Industrial Technologies Henkel Consumer Adhesives, Inc./OSI Hose Master LLC HZW Environmental Consultants, LLC Inova Staffing Services Kerr Lakeside, Inc. Kline Rostocil Construction Corp.
+Lake County Council on Aging Lake County Dept. of Utilities Lake County Emergency Management Lake County Nursery Lake Metroparks Laketran Lantern of Madison Lassiter and Son, LLC Leroy Township Levin Furniture Libra Industries Lincoln Electric Lintern Corporation Lubrizol Corporation Lubrizol Corporation MatPlus McNeil Industries McPhillips Plumbing & HVAC Co.
 Mentor Area Chamber of Commerce Mentor Public Library Mentor Public Schools Merritt Woodwork Metal Seal Precision Metz Culinary Management Midwest Materials MJM Industries Momentive Performance Matls.
-MT Heat Treating MUM Industries North American Coating Laboratories
+MT Heat Treating MUM Industries

 |